snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Following the steps below you will

 #.
-Set up Azure Blob storage, and sync the Snakemake tutorial data to a storage container.
+Set up Azure Blob Storage, and sync the Snakemake tutorial data to a storage container.
 #.
 Create an Azure Batch account
+#.
+Configure credentials
 #.
 Run the example Sankemake workflow on the batch account